wvchallenges/mobile-challenge/README.md

 1. Run the project on emulator or device >= Android SDK 24

 ## :scroll: Details
-App follows the [Android architecture guide](https://developer.android.com/jetpack/guide) which is simmilar to MVVM design pattern.
+App follows the [Android architecture guide](https://developer.android.com/jetpack/guide) which is similar to the MVVM design pattern.
 I have made use of the architecture components and Jetpack libraries whenever possible.
 Some of the components and libraries include Fragments, Navigation, ViewModel, LiveData, Retrofit and Kotlin Coroutines.